outlaws42/home/README.md

 ### db_convert.py

- Used to convert an old data dump from a sql database to the mongoDB database.
+ Used to convert an old data dump from a SQL database to the MongoDB database.

 ### past_cli.py

  Is used to get the days high low temp for the date specified if there is a issue for some reason that the automatic high low collection failed.
 This is rare but it is a tool that can be used to run and collect the high and low for the day specified and write to the past collection in the database.
-The format for the past_cli.py comamand would be as follows
+The format for the past_cli.py command would be as follows

 ```bash